PittsCraft/SwiftRetrier/README.md

         // If you want to poll, well you can .repeating(withDelay: 30)
         .execute { try await fetchSomethingElse() }

+    // You can always cancel hot retriers fetcher.cancel()
 ```

 ## Combine publishers